pratikpatelx/Flashy/flashy_website/overview.rst

 | Database Expert
 |	- Implementing and managing a persistent database using a framework
 |   - Structuring databases for use in a practical application
-|	- Working with HSQLDB and Android Studio
+|	- Working with Git, HSQLDB, and Android Studio
 |
 | **Budhia, Sanjay**
 | Logic Architect, Testing